mbarkhau/sbk/lit/030_user_guide.md

 When you initially create a wallet, you will usually be instructed to write down your wallet seed on a piece of paper (for example in the form of a 12-word phrase) and to put it in a safe place.
 There are some disadvantages to this approach:

- - Safety: The piece of paper may be destroyed (eg. in a fire) or become unreadable (eg. due to damage by water), so without a high degree of dilligence on your part, such a wallet seed can be unsafe.
+ - Safety: The piece of paper may be destroyed (eg. in a fire) or become unreadable (eg. due to damage by water), so without a high degree of diligence on your part, such a wallet seed can be unsafe.
  - Secrecy: You may not be the only one who has access to your computer or to the place you decide to keep your wallet seed.
 A hacker or a thief could gain access to your wallet seed and steal your bitcoin.
 Even a curious child, without any ill intent, might find your wallet seed and take a picture of it to ask "what is this?" on the internet, so that your wallet seed is the leaked to the public.
 If your lucky, an honest person will find it first, take the bitcoin before anybody else can and contact you to give them back.
 If you're not lucky, they don't contact you...
 In other words, a wallet seed can be difficult to keep secret.
  - Security: The highest degree of vigilance is difficult to maintain over a long period of time.
 Even if you have kept your wallet seed safe and secret until now, that does not mean it will be safe and secret in the future.
 A wallet seed represents a single point of failure, which means you have to constantly think about its security.

 This last point is perhaps the greatest benefit of SBK: You can worry much less.
-Yes, vigilance is still required, but not so much that any one mistake is a catastrophy and mostly on specific ocations which you can prepare for:
+Yes, vigilance is still required, but not so much that any one mistake is a catastrophe and mostly on specific occasions which you can prepare for:

  - When you create your wallet.
  - When you access your wallet.